rev:November 3, 1997

 -summary product data: please request full insert for current and more detailed information

-The following Elisa kits are distributed by RDI Division of Fitzgerald Industries Intl for in vitro research use only-not for use in or on humans or animals, not for use in diagnostics.
+The following Elisa kits are manufactured by IBL (Immuno Biological Laboratories, Hamburg Germany) and distributed by RDI Divison of Fitzgerald Industries Intl for in vitro research use only-not for use in or on humans or animals, not for use in diagnostics.

 Histamine (in foodstuffs) ELISA cat#RDI-RE59211 $625.00/1 kit $594.003+